jandecaluwe/urubu/doc/manual/templating.md

 ### Index pages

 Index pages are associated with `index.md` files.
-They are special in the sense that they define the content of a folder.
+They are special in the sense that they define the attributes and the content of a folder.
 Therefore, they have the same `content` attribute as the corresponding folder object.

 Context variables
 -----------------